MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 }
 ```

-When you run the app, the value of `currentDir` is
+When you run the app, the value of `currentDir` is something similar to

 ```cmd
 C:\Users\satyan\7f14809a-2626-873e-952e-cdf038211175\